GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 Follow the below steps to delete the provisioned infrastructure and Config Controller instances.

-If you want the deployed resources to live on and just destroy the Config Controller instance you can do so by running `gcloud anthos config controller instance-name --location instance-region`.
+If you want the deployed resources to live on and just destroy the Config Controller instance you can do so by running `gcloud anthos config controller delete --location instance-region instance-name`.
 This will remove the config controller instances but leave the resources it deployed untouched.

 To reacquire the resources you will need to redeploy a new instance and deploy the same configs to it.
 Config Controller should reattach to the previously deployed instances and start managing them again.